-Under Colorado LLC law, A limited liability company may be formed for only any lawful business governed under Colorado business laws.
+Under LLC Colorado laws, A limited liability company may be formed for only any lawful business governed under Colorado business laws.

-Does the Colorado Limited Liability Act Require an Operating Agreement?
+Does the Colorado Limited Liability Company Act Require an Operating Agreement?

-Under Colorado LLC laws, the operating agreement forms should not:
+Under the Colorado LLC Act the operating agreement forms should not:

 - Restrict rights of, or impose duties on, persons other than the members, their assignees and transferees, and the limited liability company without the consent of these individuals.

-Articles of Organization Tips Under Colorado LLC Law
+Articles of Organization Tips Under Colorado LLC Laws

 To form a Colorado limited liability company, you must first file articles of organization with the Colorado Secretary of State.
 There is no exception to this rule.

-Under the Colorado LLC law, if the LLC articles of organization vests in a manager or managers:
+Under LLC Colorado laws if the LLC articles of organization vests in a manager or managers:

 The articles of organization or the operating agreement of the limited liability company may apportion management responsibility or voting power among the several managers if there are two or more.
 See information about LLC vs Corporation.

-For help with complying with the Colorado LLC Law, forms or litigation, call our Denver CO limited liability company lawyers at 1-866-601-5518.
+For help with complying with the Colorado Limited Liability Company Act, forms or litigation, call our Denver CO limited liability company lawyers at 1-866-601-5518.